iqiyi/auklet/doc/operations/configuration.md

 ### Pack Engine
 * `lazy_migration` controls whether to enable lazy migration or not.
 Note, we have not run that in production environment.
-* `test_mode` means there is no need to use a mounted file system as the device, designed for unit test, so ignore it in production environment.
 * `pack_chunked_object` controls whether to put objects whose size is unknown at first into the bundle file or not.
 In HTTP protocol, it is impossible to know the exact size of object if it is sent by `chunked-encoding`.
 If this option is disabled, then objects sent by `chunked-encoding` will be save as standalone files like replication engine, otherwise it would be save into bundle file.

 ```